namoscato/google-api-typings-generator/gapi.client.plus-v1/readme.md

 # Typescript typings for Google+ API
-The Google+ API enables developers to build on top of the Google+ platform.
+Builds on top of the Google+ platform.
 For detailed description please check [documentation](https://developers.google.com/+/api/).

 ## Installing